Tangier & Cap Spartel

 Morocco's legendary northern port — where Matisse painted, Paul Bowles wrote, and the Atlantic meets the Mediterranean at a lighthouse marking the tip of Africa.

-Ultimate Private Tour · 14 Days · 13 Nights
+Signature · 14 Days · 13 Nights

 The journey

-This is Morocco's signature journey — the one that covers it all.
-Fourteen days gives you the rare luxury of visiting every major destination Morocco has to offer without ever feeling rushed.
-You begin in Casablanca and Rabat, drive north to the legendary port of Tangier at the tip of Africa, swing inland to Chefchaouen's blue medina, then sweep south through the imperial cities, across the Atlas Mountains, into the golden dunes of the Sahara, through UNESCO kasbahs and dramatic gorges, up to Marrakech, and out along the wild Atlantic coast.
+The Majestic Morocco Tour is Gateway2Morocco's most comprehensive 14-day private itinerary, starting from $3,150 per person, covering Morocco's full north-to-south arc from the Strait of Gibraltar at Tangier to the Atlantic coast south of Casablanca.
+Over fourteen unhurried days, you'll travel through every major region of the country — beginning in Casablanca and Rabat, north to Tangier at the tip of Africa, inland to Chefchaouen's blue mountain medina, then sweeping south through the imperial cities of Meknes and Fes, across the Atlas Mountains into the golden dunes of Erg Chebbi, through UNESCO kasbahs and dramatic gorges, up to Marrakech, and out along the wild Atlantic coast to Essaouira.

 By the time your private driver drops you back at the airport, you will have seen Morocco's full range — landscapes, cultures, histories.
 You will have walked Roman streets, medieval medinas, Berber villages, and Saharan dunes.
 You will have eaten tagine on a rooftop in Fes and fresh oysters at a lagoon in El Oualidia.
 This is what Morocco can be when you give it the time it deserves.

 Start and finish anywhere.
 The route below is the most popular Casablanca round-trip — but every itinerary is built around your flights.
 Fly into Casablanca and out of Marrakech, arrive Tangier and depart Fes — tell us your dates and arrival/departure cities, and we'll resequence the days to match.
+Fully tailor-made Morocco tours are available if you'd like to add destinations, swap days, or build something completely custom from the ground up.
+See full pricing for all four accommodation tiers → or browse our full private Morocco tours collection.

 Marrakech · medina lantern soukSix unmissable moments